-Phenol is an alcohol in which a hydroxyl group is directly attached to a benzene ring.
-Due to the uses of phenol, it is one of the most important classes of organic compounds.
-It is also known as carbolic acid and the first instance of its isolation has been reported in the early years of nineteenth century.
-Phenol finds application in many industries and has been of commercially synthesised on large scales.
+Phenol is one of the most important classes of organic compounds due to its uses.
+It is also known as carbolic acid and the first instance of its isolation has been reported in the early years of the nineteenth century.

-- Approximately two-third of the total phenol produced worldwide is used to prepare reagents used in plastic manufacturing industries.
-We cannot imagine our lives without plastic..
+- Approximately two-thirds of the total phenol produced worldwide is used to prepare reagents used in plastic manufacturing industries.
+We cannot imagine our lives without plastic.
 Most of the things around us are either made from plastics or have plastic components in them.
-The condensation reaction of phenol with acetone produces bisphenol A which is extensively used in polymer industries to synthesis various epoxide resins and polycarbonates.
+The condensation reaction of phenol with acetone produces bisphenol A which is extensively used in polymer industries to synthesise various epoxide resins and polycarbonates.

-- Phenol is also used in the study and extraction of bio-molecules.
-Molecular biology finds application of phenol in the extraction of nucleic acids from tissue samples for further investigations.
+- Phenol is also used in the study and extraction of biomolecules.
+Molecular biology finds the application of phenol in the extraction of nucleic acids from tissue samples for further investigations.

-- Phenol is also used in cosmetic industry in the manufacturing of sunscreens, skin lightening creams and hair coloring solutions.
+- Phenol is also used in the cosmetic industry in the manufacturing of sunscreens, skin lightening creams and hair colouring solutions.

-Phenol being inexpensive finds application in a huge number of industries that range from plastic and resin industry to pharmaceutical and cosmetics industry.
-Uses of phenol make it one of the most versatile organic compounds.
-Get to know about phenol and uses of phenol with our expert faculty at Byju’s.
+Phenol being inexpensive finds application in a huge number of industries that range from the plastic and resin industry to the pharmaceutical and cosmetics industry.
+The uses of phenol make it one of the most versatile organic compounds.
+Get to know about phenol and uses of phenol with our expert faculty at BYJU’S.